Foreign guarantors help plug emerging funding gap

 A precedent was set in 2002 when Israel received a package of U.S. loan guarantees to help the economy deal with a recession caused by a global downturn and wave of Palestinian bombings.

-Israel has issued $4.1 billion under the programme and still has billions left to use.
-But it hasn't issued anything under the programme for a number of years, since its own credit ratings have risen.
+Israel has issued $4.1 billion under the program and still has billions left to use.
+But it hasn't issued anything under the program for a number of years, since its own credit ratings have risen.

 Investors speculate that countries such as Egypt, which has gone back to the drawing board to negotiate a loan from the International Monetary Fund, may follow suit in getting a U.S. guarantee on their debt.